c1hucktay4lors/Underscore/README.md

 <div align="center">

-## This is a primairly AI-created app.
+## This is a primairly AI-created program.
 ### If that's not your speed, no worries.
 Just warning you before you get too far into it
 </div>
 <br/>